BorgwardtLab/PyChange/README.md

 - Changes in differences have a high FN rate.
 - `E-Divise` is slow.
 - For the non-default methods, `r` and the desired package needs to be installed.
+- The Bayesian methods return posterior probabilities for each point being a changepoint, the fequentist methdos report changes.

 ## Any questions?